Upscale Cantonese cuisine with authentic ingredients and preparation

-This spot belongs together with Joël Robuchon... since they actually are together, just off the casino floor of the MGM Grand and are the only two restaurants in the Americas from acclaimed French chef Joël Robuchon.
+This spot belongs together with sister restaurant L'Atelier de Joël Robuchon... since they sit side-by-side as the only two dining establishments in the United States by acclaimed French chef Joël Robuchon.
 The namesake location is a little more fancy, and yes, a little more expensive while L'Atelier is a more casual alternative that proves that eating at a counter can actually enhance the dining experience.
-Either choice provides the same carefully crafted seasonal menus and free-flowing Champagne, as well as house-made pastries and desserts.
+Either choice provides carefully crafted seasonal menus and free-flowing Champagne, as well as house-made pastries and desserts.

 This is the place where sushi is treated like an art form.
 Each piece is given special attention, which means you won’t find any rolls or box sushi on the menu.
 The sake is matched carefully with your food, which in turn is prepared by a small yet knowledgeable team in accordance to each customer’s pace, appetite, and mood.

-Pizza Rock is one of those rare restaurants that not only tries to be, but thrives being, all things to all people.
-Go with Chicago Cracker Thin from a gas brick oven or for something a little more fancy, the quail egg white rose potato guanciale from the wood fire oven.
-A second location recently opened at the Green Valley Ranch resort in Henderson, although the original downtown spot stays busy late at night with a to-go window for those wandering home after a night at the bars.
+Pizza Rock is one of those rare restaurants that not only tries to be -- but thrives being -- all things to all people.
+Go with Chicago cracker thin from a gas brick oven or for something a little more fancy, the quail egg white rose potato guanciale from the wood fire oven.
+A second location can be found at the Green Valley Ranch resort in Henderson, although the original downtown spot stays busy late at night with a to-go window for those wandering home after a night at the bars.

 The multi-course tasting menus aren't cheap but they are worth every penny at this Michelin-starred restaurant, the only American eatery owned by France's Guy Savoy.
 Everything here is only perfectly prepared and expertly served by a team that knows exactly how much time you need between courses, and for a great view, request a table near the window overlooking the intersection of Las Vegas Blvd and Flamingo.

-Raku has built a strong reputation as one of the best reasons to visit in Chinatown, as well as a place where you’ve gotta wait for a table due to some pretty high demand.
-Seriously, despite the late night hours, it’s recommended to book a reservation well in advance.
-The Asian inspired cuisine includes sushi and small bites from the robata grill, ranging from fire-roasted eggplant to the portobello-stuffed chicken.
+Raku has built a strong reputation as one of the best reasons to visit Chinatown.
+The Asian-inspired cuisine includes sushi and small bites from the robata grill, ranging from fire-roasted eggplant to the portobello-stuffed chicken.
 And the steamed foie gras egg custard has won over plenty of fans all by itself.
 If you crave something cool and different for dessert, sister restaurant Raku Sweets is just a few doors away, offering clever creations like the Mt.
 Exotic mango cream cake.

 French chef Pierre Gagnaire has more than a dozen restaurants around the world and made his US debut with Twist, a spot in the Mandarin Oriental with floor-to-ceiling windows that quietly overlook the Las Vegas Strip from the 23rd floor.
 The menu of French fusion lives up to the restaurant’s name with new takes on familiar ingredients served in a cozy dining room with a four-seat bar ready to serve cocktails to accompany special two or three course menus.

-This Miami-import is one of the best places for fried chicken in not just Las Vegas, but in the entire country.
-Yardbird gives Southern comfort food a gourmet upgrade, with the main dish brined for 27 hours and served with a honey hot sauce along with cheddar cheese waffles and watermelon.
-Start things off with a BLT salad made with tender smoked pork belly and four choices of buttermilk biscuits made fresh each day.
-A few local choices are among the craft beers on tap, but you may want to keep your attention focused on the deep and diverse bourbon selection.
+Yardbird gives Southern comfort food a gourmet upgrade, with ridiculously good organic fried chicken brined for 27 hours and served with a honey hot sauce along with cheddar cheese waffles and watermelon.
+Start things off with a BLT salad made with tender smoked pork belly and finish things up with a peach cobbler that requires a 30-minute advance notice to prepare.
+If that wasn't enough, four choices of buttermilk biscuits are made fresh each day.
+As for drinks, keep your attention focused on the diverse bourbon selection and Old Fashioned lineup.